davestearns/eventlogs/README.md

     // Let's say we get an API request to create a new payment.
 We start
     // by creating a universally-unique log ID to track events related
     // to this payment.
-This can be serialized to a URL-safe string. let payment_id = LogId::new();
+This will be serialized to a URL-safe string in
+    // your API responses.
+    let payment_id = LogId::new();

     // Then we create a new log, appending the Requested event.